-- · a court order provides that the former spouse's rights as a beneficiary are to continue; or - the former spouse remains or becomes an Owner. - the Beneficiary or Contingent Payee designation was made on a date on which the marriage legally ended or was annulled, or was ratified after that date.
+- a court order provides that the former spouse's rights as a beneficiary are to continue; or - the former spouse remains or becomes an Owner.

-ANNUAL STATEMENT AND CONFIRMATIONS
+ANNUAL STATEMENT AND CONFIRMATION

-At least once each Contract Year, we will send you a statement that will show: (1) your Account Value; (2) all transactions regarding your Contract during the year; and (3) any interest, gain, or loss for your Contract and/or any other changes in Strategy value credited to your Contract.
+At least once each calendar year, we will send you a statement that will show: (1) your Account Value; (2) all transactions regarding your Contract during the year; and (3) the interest credited to your Contract and Vested Gains and Losses credited to your Contract.

-We will also send you written confirmations of Purchase Payments, Crediting Strategy allocations and renewals, withdrawals, and other financial transactions under your Contract.
+We will also send you written confirmations of Purchase Payments, Strategy allocations and renewals, withdrawals, and other financial transactions under your Contract.
 Statements and confirmations will be sent to your last known address on our records.